Your Anti-Racism Team Is Off to a Big Start!

 We invite everyone to listen to the incredible Podcast series, “White Lies”, created by NPR regarding the murder of UU Minister Rev. James Reeb during the Civil Rights events in 1965.
 Click for more information.

-We are looking forward to a planning books, movies, documentaries, and more this year!
+We are looking forward to a planning books, movies, documentaries, advocacy, and more this year!
 Stay tuned!

 2018-2019 Year Acheivements:

 “METCO Advocacy Day” Rally at the Massachusetts State House,Tuesday March 19, 2019